Financial-Times/origami/README.md

 This module has 2 purposes:

 1. Provide standard FT-brand icons to Origami-consuming products via a web font and associated CSS classes.
-2. Contain SVG icon source files and means of building a web font from these sources.
+2. Contain SVG icon source files and a means of building an icon web font from these sources.

 ##To use this module's icons in your product